How Can Eating Issues Affect Our Lives?

 Whether it is anorexia, bulimia, food addictions, or simply having a relationship with food that we regard as less than healthy, countless numbers of us struggle with eating issues.

-What’s more, these trends start young.
-Forty-two percent of elementary school students between the first and third grades want to be thinner, and a full 80% of children who are 10 years old are afraid of being fat.
-Fifty-one percent of 9 and 10 year-old girls feel better about themselves if they are on a diet.
-It is important to note that 35% of “normal dieters” progress to pathological dieting.
+What’s more, these trends start at a very young age.
+By age 6, girls especially start to express concerns about their own weight or shape.
+40-60% of elementary school girls (ages 6-12) are concerned about their weight or about becoming too fat.
+This concern endures through life.
+51% percent of 9 and 10 year old girls feel better about themselves if they are on a diet.
+It is important to note that 35% of “normal dieters” progress to pathological dieting3

 Indeed, we have had participants in the past who have moved beyond their overeating, anorexia or bulimia.

 If you have decided that it’s finally time to leave your eating issue by the wayside and forge a new relationship with food, we can provide you with a kind of assistance you have probably never received before.